mmwillingham/rosa-create-existing-vpc/README.md

 # rosa-create-existing-vpc
-Getting an error because not enough elastic IPs

 For full docs, see the repo for creating ROSA with the VPC and make adjustment in the repo. https://github.com/mmwillingham/rosa-create/blob/main/README.md